 10am-1pm Meet at Crimicar Lane entrance.
 All welcome.
 Children to be accompanied by an adult.
 No experience needed, Please wear suitable clothes.
 Tools and tea provided by Council Rangers.
 Further information: email@example.com

 Annual General Meeting

 We are actively seeking new members of the Management Committee.
-If you would like to join please request an invitation by emailing our Chairperson Teo at email@example.com
+If you would like to join please join us at the Sept 4th workday to find out more more or email our Chairperson Teo at firstname.lastname@example.org

 JOIN IN,CARE AND ENJOY